tundish/blathnaid/blathnaid/book/chapters.rst

 Straight away he said to Jack, “Tomorrow comes a crescent moon.
 And so all my time is done.”

-And Jack looked down at his locket which was beginning to fade, and he knew that he hadn’t long to carry out his task in the City.
+And Jack looked down at his Locket which was beginning to fade, and he knew that he hadn’t long to carry out his task in the City.
 And so he went over to ‘The Other’ and poured out a draft into the dish.
 Krol took it, and nodded his thanks before knocking it back.